psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 XXXVIII.
 Forthwith the steed I then bestrode
 Before me rode my royal queen
-Who said " O Oisín with caution ride
+Who said "O Oisín with caution ride
-Till side of dividing sea we've seen ! "
+Till side of dividing sea we've seen!"

 XXXIX.
 Then up rose that steed with a mighty bound